yuanyang0563/Nonprehensile_Transportation/README.md

 In sumulations, only $7~ms$ on average are spent in solving the formulated optimization problems per round.
 Check it!

+In experiments, the maximum time spent in computing the conventional controls and the predictive controls are 0.12 seconds and 0.32 seconds per round.

 ## Installation

 Installed **Gurobi 12.0**.
 Check ~/.bashrc and export environment variables **GUROBI_HOME**, **PATH** and **LD_LIBRARY_PATH** correctly.